 International Public Relations and Global Communications Management (MA)

-- This degree is designed for both domestic and overseas students interested in International PR.
+- The degree is designed for both domestic and overseas students interested in International PR and communications management

 Suitable for graduates from a range of academic disciplines.